Rigveda: Medieval Hindu scholarship

 According to the Puranic tradition, Ved Vyasa compiled all the four Vedas, along with the Mahabharata and the Puranas.
 Vyasa then taught the Rigveda samhita to Paila, who started the oral tradition.
 An alternate version states that Shakala compiled the Rigveda from the teachings of Vedic rishis, and one of the manuscript recensions mentions Shakala.

 Madhvacharya, a Hindu philosopher of the 13th century, provided a commentary of the first 40 hymns of the Rigveda in his book Rig Bhashyam.
 In the 14th century, Sāyana wrote an exhaustive commentary on the complete text of the Rigveda in his book Rigveda Samhita.
 This book was translated from Sanskrit to English by Max Müller in the year 1856.
 H.H.
 Wilson also translated this book into English as Rigveda Sanhita in the year 1856.
-Both Madvacharya and Sayanacharya studied at the Sringeri monastery.
+Sayanacharya studied at the Sringeri monastery.